The Royal Scotsman

 Introduction

-The train's operator 'The Great Scottish & Western Railway Co.' was aquired by Orient-Express Hotels in 2005, owners of other luxury services including the Venice Simplon-Orient-Express and Northern Belle.
+The train's operator 'The Great Scottish & Western Railway Co.' was acquired by Orient-Express Hotels in 2005, owners of other luxury services including the Venice Simplon-Orient-Express and Northern Belle.
+Orient-Express Hotels itself was acquired by Belmond in early 2014.

 Coaching Stock

-The current train has been in use since 1990.
-Six of the vehicles are former ECML Pullman coaches built by Metro-Cammell in 1960.
+The current train was introduced in 1990.
+Seven of the vehicles are former ECML Pullman coaches built by Metro-Cammell in 1960.
 These have been extensively rebuilt for their present use.

-Two former Mk3 Sleeping cars were added to the train in 1997, replacing Mk1 coaches.
-These have been extensively modified, the air conditioning has been removed, and diesel generators are fitted to provide an electric train supply.
+Two former Mk3 Sleeping cars were added to the train in 1997, replacing two Mk1 coaches (99987 & 99966).
+The Mk3 coaches have been extensively modified, the air conditioning has been removed, and diesel generators are fitted to provide an electric train supply.

 Name Number Originally Details